 The JWST NIRSpec MOS, IFU, and FS observing modes support several options for dithers and nods.

 NIRSpec dithers and nods are telescope offsets to acquire multiple exposures within a single visit.
 The general goal is to improve data quality.
-Because the NIRSpec PSF is under sampled at most wavelengths, most observations with JWST require dithering, and some observing modes also support nods.
+Because the NIRSpec PSF is under sampled at most wavelengths, most observations with JWST require dithering.
+Some observing modes also support nods.
 Both dithers and nods can also help to mitigate the effects of light leakage through the MSA.

 Dithers are offsets of the target position over multiple exposures, to even out or mitigate detector effects, help remove cosmic rays, improve spatial sampling, and increase signal-to-noise and flux accuracy.